ChrisNeedham200/loadimpact-docs/jekyll/_v3/integrations/automating-load-testing.md

 ---
 layout: classic-docs
-title: Automating Load Tests with the Load Impact API
+title: Automating Load Tests with the LoadImpact API
-description: Methods on how to automatically trigger load tests utilizing Load Impact's API or CLI
+description: Methods on how to automatically trigger load tests utilizing LoadImpact's API or CLI
 categories: [integrations]
 order: 1
 redirect_from: